Crystal Palace F.C.: Colours and crest

 The original amateur club wore blue and white hooped shirts with blue shorts, although there were variations on this, it is thought their first kit in 1861 was light blue and white halves.
 When the professional Crystal Palace club was created in 1905, its choice of colours were originally claret and blue shirts paired with white shorts and socks tending to be claret.
 This was a result of the important role in the club's formation played by Edmund Goodman, an Aston Villa employee who later became Palace manager.
 The club kept to this formula fairly consistently until 1938, when they decided to abandon the claret and blue and adopt white shirts and black shorts with matching socks.
 They returned to claret and blue from 1949 to 1954, but in 1955 the club reverted to white and black, using claret and blue trim.

 There were variations on this theme until 1963, when the club adopted the away strip of yellow shirts as its home colours.
 In 1964, the club changed to an all-white strip modelled on Real Madrid, whom Palace had played in an historic friendly match a couple of years before.
 Then in 1966, they returned to claret and blue jerseys with white shorts.
 The club continued with variations on this theme up until Malcolm Allison's arrival as manager in 1973.
 Allison overhauled the club's image, adopting red and blue vertical stripes for colours and kit, inspired by Barcelona.
 Palace have played in variations of red and blue ever since, bar the centenary season of 2005 which saw them wear a version of their 1971–72 claret, blue and white kit.

-Pete the Eagle – the club's mascot (2016).

 The club was relatively late in establishing a crest.
 Although the initials were embroidered on the shirt from the 1935–36 season, a crest featuring the façade of The Crystal Palace did not appear until 1955.
 This crest disappeared from the shirt in 1964, and the team's name appeared embroidered on shirts, between 1967 and 1972.
 A round badge was then adopted in 1972, with the club's initials and nickname the "Glaziers" before Allison changed this too.
 The club's nickname became the "Eagles", inspired by Portuguese club Benfica, with the badge showing the image of an eagle holding a ball.
 This emblem remained until 1987, when the club married the eagle with the Crystal Palace façade, and although updated in 1996 and again in 2012, the crest retains these features.
-In June 2022, the club changed the year of its crest from 1905 to 1861, reflecting when the original Crystal Palace Football Club was established.
+In June 2022, the club changed the foundation year on its crest from 1905 to 1861, reflecting when the original Crystal Palace Football Club was established.

-From 2010 to 2020, the club made use of an American bald eagle, called Kayla, as the club mascot, with the bird flying from one end of the stadium to the other, before the start of every home game.